-With more people working remotely and companies scaling back on in-person events due to COVID, making human connections virtually is more important than ever.
-As many conferences and conventions switch to virtual events this year, it is important to know that attendees can still have the same enjoyable experience and gain valuable new information (including at our own Netconnect 2020, a completely virtual and free HR conference).
+With more people working remotely and companies scaling back on in-person events due to COVID, making human connections at a virtual conference more important than ever.
+As many conferences and conventions switch to virtual events this year, it is important to know that attendees can still have the same enjoyable experience and gain valuable new information (including at our own Netconnect 2020, a completely virtual conference).
 Even aspects that seem impossible virtually—like making real human connections—is not only possible but easy, if you follow these helpful tips.

 Participation is necessary